Shopify/kubeaudit/README.md

 ## Override Errors

 Security issues can be ignored for specific containers or pods by adding override labels.
-This means the auditor will produce `warning` results instead of `error` results.
+This means the auditor will produce `info` results instead of `error` results and the audit result name will have `Allowed` appended to it.
 The labels are documented in each auditor's documentation, but the general format for auditors that support overrides is as follows:

 An override label consists of a `key` and a `value`.